The diagonal of quartic fivefolds: Very general quartic fivefolds have no decomposition of the diagonal

 where $\tilde{Y}_2$ is the blow-up of $Y_2$ along $S$ and $P_Z$ is a $\CP^1_{\kappa}$-bundle over $Z$.
 The intersections $Y_1\cap P_Z$ and $ P_Z\cap \tilde{Y}_2$ are disjoint sections of $P_Z\to Z$.
 The generic fibre

 of $\tilde{\mathcal{X}}$ is a smooth quartic fivefold. \end{lemma}

 \begin{proof} By Lemma \ref{lem:main-family-0}, $\mathcal X'\to \Spec R$ is strictly semi-stable.
-The $2:1$ base change $\mathcal X''$ is thus regular away from the singular locus $Z$ of the central fibre and it has ordinary double point singularities along $Z$.
-Those singularities are resolved by the blow-up of $Z$ and the corresponding exceptional divisor will be a reduced component of the special fibre.
+The $2:1$ base change $\mathcal X''$ is thus regular away from the singular locus $Z$ of the central fibre and it has ordinary double point singularities along $Z$ (because \'etale locally at the non-smooth locus, $\mathcal X'$ is given by $t=xy$ and so $\mathcal X''$ is given by $t^2=xy$, cf.\ \cite[Proposition 1.3]{hartl}).
+Those singularities are resolved by the blow-up of $Z$ and the corresponding exceptional divisor will be a reduced component of the special fibre, see e.g. \cite[Proposition 2.2]{hartl}).
 Hence, $\tilde{\mathcal X}$ is regular and the special fibre is given by $ Y_1 \cup P_Z \cup \tilde{Y}_2 $, where $P_Z\to Z$ is a smooth conic bundle.
 Moreover, $Y_1\cap P_Z$ (as well as $\tilde Y_2\cap P_Z$) is a section of $P_Z\to Z$ and so $P_Z\to Z$ is a Zariski locally trivial $\CP^1$-bundle, as claimed.
 This proves the lemma. \end{proof}